-Almost all of my bowls have been hand made from English Woodland and Garden trees.
+Almost all of my bowls are hand made from beautiful English Woodland and Garden trees.

 I begin the process by selecting individual logs from recently trimmed trees.
 These logs are then processed by cutting and making rough bowl shapes from the green wet wood.
 These 'roughs' are then carefully dried and seasoned to maintain the natural beauty of the wood.

 Each bowl is then hand turned to reveal the remarkable features of each species.